Married in Hollywood

-Married in Hollywood (1929) is an American musical film.
-The only footage known to survive is the final reel, filmed in Multicolor, held by the UCLA Film and Television Archive.
+Married in Hollywood is a 1929 American All-Talking pre-Code musical film directed by Marcel Silver.
+This lavishly produced film featured color sequences in the Multicolor process.

 The film is based on two Oscar Straus operettas.

 Plot

 A showgirl, part of a troupe, tours Europe where she falls in love with a Balkan prince.
 The prince's parents disapprove and attempt to put a stop to the romance.
 A revolution occurs and the prince and the showgirl elope to Hollywood.